-It can be really challenging for people moving to Silicon Valley to get a sense of pricing for home buying.
+It can be challenging for people moving to Silicon Valley to get a sense of pricing for home buying.
 So to compare “apples to apples,” let’s take a hypothetical case of a 4 bedroom, 2 bath home of approximately 2,000 SF house (appx 185 square meters) and see how the cost looks in one area versus another.

-In most cases, the most expensive and desirable places have either the best schools or shortest commute location.
-Had I ranked these for school scores, you’d find that Cambrian is fairly high up and a good “bang for the buck” location – though not a super short commute for folks who work in Mountain View (though not so bad for people working in Cupertino).
+This chart shows average sales in West Valley communities above $3M and under $1.5M.
+Why such a big difference?
+In most cases, the most expensive and desirable places have either the best schools or shortest commute location or both.
+Communities like Palo Alto and Los Altos, which are consistently high, tend to have both.
+Had I ranked these for school scores, you’d find that Cambrian would be fairly high up as it is a good “bang for the buck” location – though not a super short commute for folks who work in Mountain View (though not so bad for people working in Cupertino).
 None of these is especially close to North San Jose (Cisco).

 Also, it should be noted that one of the main drivers of home values is school districts.
 In the San Jose / Silicon Valley area, the school district boundaries do NOT follow the city or town boundaries.
 Los Gatos, for example, has 3 different elementary school districts, with varying scores which impact home values.
 So too with Saratoga, Campbell, Sunnyvale, and many other areas – San Jose especially!